Bed bugs are a growing problem. Taking a few preventative steps can save you thousands in treatment costs and hours of

-A flashlight will help you check dark narrow spaces which are a bed bug’s favorite hiding place.
+A flashlight will help you examine the dark narrow spaces that are a bed bug’s favorite hiding place.

 If you suspect that you have been exposed to bed bugs, steps should be taken to protect your home before you get back.

 Following the steps in the next section will help you do exactly that.

 Better safe than sorry applies to bed bugs.
 Be especially careful if you’ve read reviews mentioning bed bugs.